umccr/vcf_stuff/vcf_stuff/panel_of_normals/README.md

 - To call a hit, should require the exact allele matching, or just variant location is enough?
 - Should we split multiallelics in the panel of normals?
 Might correllate with the previous point.

-The panel if built by merging preliminary [normalized](https://github.com/umccr/vcf_stuff#vcf-normalisation) VCFs.
-Repetitive variants we collapse and put a `PoN_CNT` field with a number of occurrences of that variant (see code in `Snakemake.prep_normals`).
+VCFs are [normalized](https://github.com/umccr/vcf_stuff#vcf-normalisation) and merged.
+Repetitive variants we collapse and put a `PoN_CNT` field with a number of occurrences of that variant.
 For the testing pusposes, we put separate `PoN_samples` and `PoN_cohorts` to explore if we want to collapse cohorts.
 Also for testing, we make 4 versions panels, using all combinations of the following:

   - With merged multiallelics:
 	- merged with `bcftools merge -m all`
   - With split multiallelics: